feature-hub/feature-hub/README.md

 There are a few steps an integrator needs to follow to compose a web page of multiple Feature Apps that share state through Feature Services:

-1. Instantiate a `FeatureServiceRegistry`.
+1. Instantiate a `FeatureServiceRegistry` singleton instance.
-1. Register a set of Feature Services at the registry.
+1. Register a set of Feature Services at the `FeatureServiceRegistry`.
-1. Create a `FeatureAppManager` singleton instance with the registry and a browser or Node.js module loader.
+1. Instantiate a `FeatureAppManager` singleton instance with the `FeatureServiceRegistry` and a browser or Node.js module loader.

 A typical integrator bootstrap code would look like this: